If you have an upcoming interview with Spotify (or want to know about the questions they ask), read this first.

 This means there's an underlying purpose to each question, whether that's to better understand how you manage stress, work in teams, problem-solve, or handle other job-related situations.

-When answering these questions, the best way to prepare and structure your answer is by using the STAR method.
+When answering these real world interview questions, the best way to prepare and structure your answer is by using the STAR method.
 Here's what that looks like:

 Situation: Think about a situation or challenge you've faced at work that directly relates to the question at hand.
 This might include working with data, managing projects, communicating with difficult clients, or leading a team.

 For example, one Glassdoor user said they were asked, “How do you rely on data in organizing projects?” during their Spotify interview.
-In that case, you'd want to think about a time you've used data to help organize your project, giving the interviewer a general overview of the situation.
+In that case, you'd want to think about a time you've used data to help organize your project, and give the interviewer a general overview of the situation.

 Task: Talk about the task at hand and the role you played in handling the situation.
 For example, maybe your manager assigned you to reconfigure your team's workflow to eliminate some major inefficiencies.